Prem-Swarup/Image-Segmentation/README.md

 # Image-Segmentation Project
-### A deep learning and computer vision project to segment and locate the image of humans with various backgrounds
+### A deep learning and computer vision project to segment and locate the image of humans from various backgrounds

 - used U-net architechture with efficientnet-b0 as encoder for CNN to train the model
 - used albumentations for randomly augment the image with correspondin the mask